weaviate/weaviate-io/developers/weaviate/api/rest/batch.md

 ### Maximum number of deletes per query

 There is an upper limit to how many objects can be deleted using a single query.
 This protects against unexpected memory surges and very-long-running requests which would be prone to client-side timeouts or network interruptions.
 If a filter matches many objects, only the first `n` elements are deleted.
-You can configure `n` by setting `QUERY_MAXIMUM_RESULTS` in Weaviate's config.
+You can configure `n` by setting `QUERY_MAXIMUM_RESULTS` in [Weaviate's config](../../config-refs/env-vars.md).
 The default value is 10,000.
-Objects are deleted in the same order that they would be returned using the same filter in a Get query.
+Objects are deleted in the same order that they would be returned in using the same filter in a [Get query](../graphql/get.md).
 To delete more objects than the limit, run the same query multiple times, until no objects are matched anymore.

 ### Dry-run before deletion